 - Storing the certificate, private key, and public key in the slot

-- Locking the smart card settings (some smart cards require this type of finalization)
+- If required, locking the smart card settings as certain smart cards require this type of finalization

 openscpackage, which includes the